hanselrd/bubble-warrior-adventures/CONTRIBUTING.md

 ## Pull Requests

-Developers are those with **write** permissions in this repository and the ability to approve or deny commits.

 1. You should **never** commit anything to *master* no matter how small.
     Instead fork or checkout your own branch and make the appropiate changes and submit a Pull Request.
 This is to preserve the *master* branch